AlexandraKruk/english-for-designers/Case_study.md

+Hi, I’m Alexandra Kruk — and this story started with a small logo task that turned into a full branding journey.
+It’s about design, of course, but also about understanding the people behind the brand and learning through the process.
 How easy is it to create a logo when you don’t even know who it’s for?

 This is the most classic branding story: a client comes to you as a designer.
 Except — plot twist — you’ve never met them.
 Not even seen their face.
 How am I supposed to know what suits them?
 How can a logo be successful if I don’t know the target audience ~~or~~ the one actually paying for it?